Field Notes Journal

 The subjects represented here differ in character, but are united by a common approach.

 Wildlife reports reflect the long-term accumulation of sightings and their arrangement into trends, compositions, abundance summaries, heatmaps, and other views.
-Microscopy work follows a similar spirit at another scale: the patient examination of structure, specimen by specimen, often with reference to older observational traditions.
-Aircraft and weather records extend the same impulse into other domains in which regular observation yields its own distinct patterns.
+Microscopy work follows a similar spirit at another scale: the careful examination of structure, specimen by specimen, often with reference to older observational traditions.
+Aircraft and weather records extend the same impulse into domains where regular observation yields its own distinct patterns.

 What joins them is an interest in recurrence, seasonality, variation, and duration.